Avie Tevanian: Apple Inc.

 He was senior vice president of software engineering at Apple from 1997 to 2003, and then chief software technology officer from 2003 to 2006.
-There, he redesigned NeXTSTEP to become macOS, which became iOS.
+There, he redesigned NeXTSTEP to become Mac OS X (later renamed OS X and then macOS), which became iOS.

 In United States v.
 Microsoft in 2001, he was a witness for the United States Department of Justice, testifying against Microsoft.

-In 2001, Bertrand Serlet and Tevanian initiated a secret project at the request of Steve Jobs, to sell MacOS on Vaio laptops.
+In 2001, Bertrand Serlet and Tevanian initiated a secret project at the request of Steve Jobs, to sell Mac OS X on Vaio laptops.
 Apple demonstrated the product to Sony executives at a golf party in Hawaii, with the most expensive Vaio they could acquire.
 Sony refused, arguing Vaio's sales had just started to grow after years of difficulties.

 Theranos and Dolby Labs

 Tevanian left Apple on March 31, 2006, and joined the boards of both Dolby Labs and Theranos, Inc. He resigned from the board of Theranos in late 2007, with an acrimonious ending as he faced legal threats and was forced to waive his right to buy a company co-founder's shares, actions he believed were in retaliation for the scepticism he was often alone in expressing about the company's finances and progress in developing its technology at board meetings.

-In 2019, Tevanian gave a wide-ranging interview on his time at Theranos for a six-part podcast series called "The Dropout" produced by ABC News.
+In 2019, Tevanian gave a wide-ranging interview on his time at Theranos for a six-part podcast series called The Dropout, produced by ABC News.
 In the interview, he said: "I had seen so many things that were bad go on.
 I would never expect anyone would behave the way that she [Elizabeth Holmes] behaved as a CEO.
 And believe me, I worked for Steve Jobs.
 I saw some crazy things.
 But Elizabeth took it to a new level.”